kymatio/ismir23-tutorial/book/ch5_gear/eval.md

 :align: center
 ```

-Fig. \ref{fig:isomaps}(b) and (c) show three-dimensional (3-D) visualizations of the Isomap embeddings for time scattering ($Q=1$) and time--frequency scattering ($Q=8$), respectively.

-In the case of both transformations and the application of Isomap manifold learning, the dataset of AM/FM signals is represented as a 3-D mesh where the principal components align independently with $f_c$, $f_m$ and $\gamma$.
-Both transformations with their respective hyperparameters are capable of disentangling and linearizing fundamental frequency, tremolo rate and chirp rate, which describe spectrotemporal modulation patterns.

 Fig. \ref{fig:isomaps}(c) visualizes the embedding for time scattering when $Q = 8$.

-In this case, we observe that time scattering lies on a 2-D manifold that adequately describes $f_c$ and $\gamma$, yet fails to account for similarity in $f_m$ due to the aforementioned reasons.
+In this case, we observe that the dataset lies on a 2-D manifold that fail to describe similarity between the synthesis parameters.

-Despite time scattering successfully disentangling the 3 factors of variability when $Q = 1$, other applications may demand a a greater quality factor in order to better localize in frequency.